 The TOE performs mutual authentication with a terminal and applies Secure Messaging to communication with the terminal having succeeded in mutual authentication to permit the terminal to read access-controlled files in the TOE.

-Ciphers used in mutual authentication and Secure Messaging for PACE are key establishment scheme using public key cryptography (ECDH2), a symmetric key cipher (AES3) and a hash function (SHA-14 or SHA-2565)
+Ciphers used in mutual authentication and Secure Messaging for PACE are key establishment scheme using public key cryptography (ECDH), a symmetric key cipher (AES) and a hash function (SHA-256).

 (2) Active Authentication